otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/13-unity-1.md

 <img src="../resources/13-unity-1/unity-1-project-creation.PNG" height="400" width="700" />

 Currently, you have no projects.
-To create a new project, click the **New project** button.
+To create a new project, click on the **New project** button.

 There are a variety of templates to choose from, i.e., 2D and 3D.
 Choose the **2D** template.
 In the **Project Settings**, you can set the project's name and location.
 Set the project's location to your **Class Tasks** repository path.
-Click the **Create project** button.
+Click on the **Create project** button.

 <img src="../resources/13-unity-1/unity-2-project-creation.PNG" height="400" width="700" />